shoeffner/mthesis/src/gaze_library.md

 using `simple_tracking`.
 It also implements the main loop of the program: As soon as it is closed, \Gaze{} will close its debug +GUI as well and stop tracking.

 ![\Gaze{}'s debug GUI.
-On the left the pipeline steps are listed along with their computation times in \si{\micro\second}.
+On the left, the pipeline steps are listed along with their computation times in \si{\micro\second}.
 The tabs can be used to switch between pipeline step visualizations.](gazedebuggui.png){#fig:gazedebuggui}